trappmartin/SumProductNetworks.jl/docs/Structure.md

-# Sum-Product Networks in Julia

-## Structure Generation
+# Structure Generation
 The SumProductNetworks package provides implementations of the following heuristic structure learning approaches.

-### Image Convolution Structure
+## Image Convolution Structure
-This approach is suitable if the features represent responses from convolutions neural network (or similar kind) and spatial relationships can be assumes.
+This approach is suitable if the features represent responses from convolutions neural network (or similar kind) where spatial relationships can be assumes.

 The input data $X \in R^{K \times G^2}$ where $G$ represents some feature map dimensionality and each input vector is assumed to be of size $1 \times D$ where $D = K \times G^2$.